 Family therapy: At our mental health rehab center, we recognize how crucial the role of family involvement is in order for any type of rehab to be successful.
 During a patient’s inpatient stay, family therapy sessions will occur at least once per week, but additional sessions can be added if needed or requested.
 Family visitation time occurs twice each week, but family members are able to call at any time to check on their loved one.

 Experiential therapy: We provide a therapeutic recreational program that assesses, educates, and assists patients in striving to improve their physical lifestyle.
 We believe that in order for our patients to reach true wellness, the entire body must be treated.
 Some of the activities involved in this program include:

 - Various relaxation activities

 At the time of admittance to our program, the discharge process simultaneously begins.
 By doing so, we are able to ensure that, once the discharge occurs, a plan for continuing care is already in place.
-Our goal in doing this is to try and provide you with the peace of mind knowing that you are not about to re-enter the world without the support that you had been offered throughout your time at Valley Behavioral.
+Our goal in doing this is to try and provide you with the peace of mind knowing that you are not about to re-enter the world without the support that you had been offered throughout your time at Valley Behavioral Health System in Fort Smith, Arkansas.
 Our care coordinators are also available to work with you in scheduling follow-up appointments with your therapist and psychiatrist based on the recommendations of the treatment team that worked with you during your stay.

 We don’t want you or your loved one to have to a life tainted by the pain and suffering of self-injury.
 We want you to get well, and we want to help.
 We want you to leave us feeling as though you are able to face the world with confidence, knowing that you are going to be able to live a happy and healthy life.